IFR™ Foliage (Inherently Fire Retardant) Specification Guide

 What is

-IFR™ Foliage (Inherently Fire Retardant) is created through a process by which fire retardant chemicals are impregnated into the materials during the manufacturing process.
-These chemicals are blended with the fabric as well as the plastic or PVC parts at the time the materials are injected into the mold.
+ThermaLeaf® Foliage (Inherently Fire Retardant) is created through a process by which fire retardant chemicals are impregnated into the materials during the manufacturing process.
+These chemicals are blended with the fabric as well as the plastic or PVC parts at the time the materials are injected into the mold, creating the safest fire retardant plants and trees on the market.

-Foliage treated by spraying or dipping it in topical fire retardant chemicals.
-This process of fire retarding is not done during the injection of the material into the mold.
-Rather, this is done as an after-market application.
-This method often leaves a spotty or discolored film that can degrade the foliage giving it a wilted look.
-The tacky surface film that is left on the foliage can attract dust and can wash or wear off easily, requiring expensive re-application of the chemical.
-The level of protection provided by this topical chemical is often very inconsistent and inadequate for meeting fire codes.
-This is why the process of impregnating chemicals directly into the materials during manufacturing presents a superior result that is often preferred over other methods, such as this topical application.
+Foliage treated by spraying or dipping it in topical fire retardant chemicals is not ThermaLeaf®.
+Instead of fire retarding during the injection of the material into the foliage mold, topical treatments are performed as an after-market application.
+This treatment often leaves a spotty or discolored film that can degrade the foliage and make it look wilted, along with leaving a tacky surface film that attracts dust.
+Topical treatments can also wash or wear off easily, leaving a weakened protection and requiring expensive re-application of fire retardant chemicals to artificial plants and artificial trees.

 Fire Test Methods